- This event has passed.

 Using the links above you can find the full weekend schedule, including details of practice and qualifying sessions, support races, press conferences and special events, plus the latest news headlines, circuit information and F1 race results.

-You can also find broadcast information, with details of how and where you can watch the race on TV, or download the schedule for the 2020 Imola race to your mobile device.
+You can also find broadcast information, with details of how and where you can watch the race on TV, or download the 2021 Portuguese Grand Prix schedule to your mobile device.

 The Algarve International Circuit (Portuguese: Autódromo Internacional do Algarve), commonly referred to as Portimão Circuit, is a 4.653 km (2.891 mi) race circuit located in Portimão, Portugal.
 The project includes a karting track, technology park, five-star hotel, sports complex and apartments.